Riddhiman-M/EV_Dev/README.md

 # EV Charging Station Distributor
-<h3>This repo presents a method to develop an efficient distribution of Charging Infrastructure for Electric Vehicles.</h3>
+<h4>This repo presents a method to develop an efficient distribution of Charging Infrastructure for Electric Vehicles.</h4>

+### Step 1:
-First in order to concoct the input we gather vehicle densities from different video feed at different places. <br>
+In order to concoct the input we gather vehicle densities from different video feed at different places. <br>
 This is done using <b>Computer vision</b>.
 We use <b>YOLO</b> Detection System (using Deep Neural Network) after training it on COCO Dataset.
 Vehicles are detected from the video feed and classified into Vehicle Types (Cars/ Motorbikes/ Trucks/ Buses).
-The number of each vehicle type detected is then stored in a csv file for further processing.<br><br>
+The number of each vehicle type detected is then stored in a csv file for further processing.

+### Step 2:
+Processed the data (vehicle co-ordinates) based on statistical metrics to remove outliers from the data (such as high amount of traffic because of a certain event at a paticular place on a single day may cause a skew).

+### Step 3:
-The known vehicle densities at various co-ordinates are then processed using <b>K-Means Clustering</b>.
+Group the known vehicle densities at various co-ordinates using <b>K-Means Clustering</b>.
 Using the User Input of number of clusters to be formed (i.e., number of Charging Stations to be set up), we find the optimum K-Means Cluster centers using Weighted Means in K-Means Clustering.<br><br>

 <h3>K-Means Clustering Technique</h3>
 <img src="https://static.javatpoint.com/tutorial/machine-learning/images/k-means-clustering-algorithm-in-machine-learning.png" alt="K-Means" width=40% height=40%>